ULisboa/ewp-connector-api/README.md

 ## Update the APIs

+The file [update_schemas/ewp.xsd](update_schemas/ewp.xsd) is used during the xjc process.
+This file must be updated when it is necessary to support new APIs or new major versions.

+The files at [src/main/resources/xjb](src/main/resources/xjb) command the xjc on how to generate the Java classes from the XSD files.

 By executing ```./update_schemas/update_schemas.sh``` it is possible to refresh the folder [src/main/resources/schemas](src/main/resources/schemas).

-Note that new major versions require the corresponding adaptations on the correct file of [src/main/resources/xjb](src/main/resources/xjb).

 ## Build and install library
 ```